 - Salt & Pepper – To taste.

-How To Make Mac and Cheese
+How To Make Mac and Cheese (Stovetop)

 - Grate.
 Shred both semi-hard cheeses.
 Then set out the cream cheese to soften.

 - Boil.
 Place a large pot of salted water on the stovetop.
 Set on high heat and bring to a boil.
 Drop the pasta into the boiling water.
-Stir well and cook to al dente.
+Stir well and cook until al dente.
 Drain the pasta in a large colander.

 - Thicken.
 Set another pot over medium heat for the cheese sauce.
 Add butter to the pot, then whisk in the flour.
 Continue to whisk for several minutes until the roux mixture is golden in color.
 IMPORTANT: This ensures even thickening with no grainy texture.
 If you don’t cook the roux long enough, the texture won’t be smooth.